irakin30/D.I.T.T.O./README.md

 itself.
 We initially set a standard card resolution of 330 by 440 pixels.

 So from the original image we create:
-- A greyscale image (we use this as a base as this is a lot easier to work with).
+- A greyscale image (we use this as a base as this is easier to work with).
 - A blurred image (with gaussian to reduce noise)
 - An edged image (image that determines the edges)
 - A Warped image (the corrected image of the card).